 |Darren tests out my|

 "Threats to wild dogs" interactive

-Two weeks later we were having our breakfast in Ireland and heard on the radio that someone leapt from the monorail over a sixteen foot fence and into the tiger enclosure.
+Two weeks later we were having our breakfast in Ireland and heard on the radio that someone leaped from the monorail over a sixteen-foot fence and into the tiger enclosure.
 The tiger did nothing wrong so I was relieved to learn that the man was rescued and the tiger did not have to be put down.
 The tiger was just defending his home which is what anyone would do if they had an intruder.

 There was also a tornado while we were in New York.
 People seem to think that I attract earthquakes just because I coincidentally seem to be in every country where earthquakes have occurred but this tornado dispels that theory.
 I attract all types of natural disasters without discrimination.